Akash-Ahir/90DaysOfDevOps/2026/day-61/day-61-terraform-intro.md

   ### **Terraform vs Cloud Formation** ###

-   `Terraform`- Terraform is owned by harshicorp and can be used for multiple cloud providers
+   `Terraform`- Terraform is developed by HashiCorp and can be used for multiple cloud providers

    `Cloud Formation` - Cloud Formation is  owned by AWS and can be only used for AWS cloud services